I’m a Celebrity 2021 cast: Full list of contestants

 Having just departed BBC Breakfast, Louise Minchin has signed up to the show.
 BBC Radio 1Xtra DJ Snoochie Shy is also competing in Wales.

-Adam Woodyatt (Ian Beale in EastEnders) and Simon Gregson (Steve McDonald in Coronation Street) were not announced in the first batch by ITV, but are joining the show on Thursday 25 November.
+Adam Woodyatt (Ian Beale in EastEnders) and Simon Gregson (Steve McDonald in Coronation Street) were not announced in the first batch by ITV, but joined the show on Thursday 25 November.

 ITV has also reportedly selected a reserve contestant who will only join the show if one of the above drops out.

-The hit ITV reality show relocated from the Australian jungle to Wales for its most recent series as a result of the pandemic, and will do so again for the 2021 edition.
+The hit ITV reality show relocated from the Australian jungle to Wales for its most recent series as a result of the pandemic, and had done again in 2021.

 I’m a Celebrity airs at 9pm on ITV.
 Find out more about the contestants here.